-Do you live in a place where hot and humid air makes the weather unstable in July and August?
-It might be the perfect time to study different types of clouds with your kids.
+If you live in a place where hot and humid air makes the weather unstable in July and August.
+It might be the perfect time to study different types of clouds and do this fun experiment.

 What Are Clouds?